 Another good tip is to let someone know roughly the area you are planning to camp and when you will be returning.
-If you are truly wanting to get off grid you will have no phone signal or at best a poor signal.
+If you are truly wanting to get off-grid you will have no phone signal or at best a poor signal.
 So if something unforeseen should happen and you don’t return they will have somewhere to start looking for you.
 This could save your life!
-Check our our camping safelty page or print and take our Emergency Contact Cards under our printable section.
+Check our camping safety page or print and take our Emergency Contact Cards under our printable section.

 Wild Camping and the Law

 Whatever the reason is for wanting to wild camp there are some things you should know before setting off on your adventure.